 Many people like to festoon their shoulder straps with extra pockets for storing a camera, a GPS, Satellite Messenger, water or snack bottles, or even a map case.
 But many backpacks lack good attachment points on the shoulder harness to do so.

 When choosing a backpack, look for packs that have horizontal keeper style straps or small daisy chains that you can hang external pockets from.
+Hyperlite Mountain Gear Packs are particularly good for this purpose.
 It’s also helpful to have some kind of plastic or metal ring that you can clip heavier gear onto like a GPS on a retractable cord.
 If you have a pack that doesn’t have these features, Sea-to-Summit and Gear-Aid sell a wide variety of plastic hardware and buckles that you can often use to rig something that suits your needs.

 A floating lid is a top pocket attached to the pack using 4 webbing straps instead of being sewn to the back panel like a hinge.
 They’re often used in winter to compress bulky objects like sleeping pads, tent bodies, or rope between the top pocket and the top of your pack bag.